Contortionist Sofie Dossi Rocks Full Backbend With Huge Yellow Python: ‘Got Me A New Bestie’

 She faced the camera with her right side and spread her feet shoulder-width apart.
 She pushed her hips far forward in the position to offset the weight of her upper body, as well as the extra poundage of creature coiled around her torso, and dipped into an amazing back bend.

 The thick mid-section of the brightly-colored animal was wrapped entirely around her waist, and the rest of the body curved behind her neck.
 She propped the head up with her left hand and both appeared to gaze at the camera.
-Sophie flashed a huge smile.
+Sofie flashed a huge smile.

 Sofie’s famous curls were pulled into a high, tight ponytail at the crown of her head, and were inches from grazing the ground.